Operationalizing data products at scale with AI

 Viewing data products with a business lens

 Before we get into some examples, I want to first position the business perspective.
 When we talk about AI, our business customers immediately think of automation and rapid answers.
-The how isn’t as important, it is all about the what and when.
-What can we do right now to give us a competitive advantage, or, what is the market doing that we are not.
-The business will view data products based on the solutions that they are enabling, and most of them may never see a raw data product – all they see is the final insight.
-When we talk about AI driven data products, your business teams are going to hear “faster data solutions and better insight.”
+The how isn’t as important; it is all about the what and when.
+What can we do right now to give us a competitive advantage, or what is the market doing that we are not?
+The business will view data products based on the solutions they enable, and most of them may never see a raw data product – all they see is the final insight.
+When we talk about AI-driven data products, your business teams will hear “faster data solutions and better insight.”
 At its core, access to more data drives AI innovation.

 The image below demonstrates how Starburst is being used to accelerate analytics across leading data lake solutions while also enabling performant federation across other cross-cloud or on-prem data sources.
-For data science teams training new models, immediate access to the data and the power of the lakehouse are the game changers.
-For the business teams, they can focus on inventing new AI driven business solutions.
+For data science teams training new models, immediate access to the data and the lakehouse’s power are the game changers.
+Business teams can focus on developing new AI-driven business solutions.
 Starburst will abstract that back-end data architecture complexity.

 Streamline data product design

-Envision a future where data products are automatically created and recommended to consumers based on enterprise and industry trends for their unique profile.
-To train the engines, we provide data on data usage trends, we provide ontologies, we provide user profiles, and we never stop training.
+Envision a future where data products are automatically created and recommended to consumers based on enterprise and industry trends for their unique profiles.
+To train the engines, we provide data on usage trends, ontologies, and user profiles, and we never stop training.
 The AI engine develops the products and automates the documentation.
-AI will pull together metadata, fill in the gaps and generate a data product description that is customized for each consumer.
-These pre-built ‘answers’ will accelerate the development of new ideas, new questions and new business solutions.
+AI will pull together metadata, fill in gaps, and generate a data product description tailored to each consumer.
+These pre-built ‘answers’ will accelerate the development of new ideas, new questions, and new business solutions.
 Data access will be dynamically defined based on a set of attributes that create an accurate, instant risk profile.

-AI can be used to analyze the historical performance, risk and user experience with different design patterns and automatically select the ideal design for specific product types.
-AI can also help to create a personalized user experience, by predicting which features a user will find most useful and customizing the design accordingly.
+AI can analyze historical performance, risk, and user experience across different design patterns and automatically select the ideal design for specific product types.
+AI can also help to create a personalized user experience by predicting which features a user will find most useful and customizing the design accordingly.

 What we are seeing today:

-- AI driven knowledge graphs are very useful for exploring new data product opportunities.
-Even if you can just pull all the metadata together into a data catalog, it provides a great accelerator.
+• AI-driven knowledge graphs are very useful for exploring new data product opportunities.
+Even if you can pull all the metadata together into a data catalog, it provides an excellent accelerator.

-- A non-technical user can use natural language prompts in ChatGPT to generate a query for requested data sets.
+• A non-technical user can use natural-language prompts in ChatGPT to generate a query for the requested datasets.
 That query pulls the data together for a data product.

-- Attribute-based access controls are being applied to data products.
-As these use cases mature, we can expect to see AI playing a stronger role.
+• Attribute-based access controls are being applied to data products.
+As these use cases mature, we can expect AI to play a stronger role.

 Optimize data product operations